sandeep-cs-dev/Lets-Encrypt-nginx-nodejs-setup/README.md

 Examples of getting certificates from [Let's Encrypt](https://letsencrypt.org/) working on NGINX and Node.js servers.

 ## Obtain certificates
-I chose to use the manual method, you have to make a file available to verify you own the domain.
+I am using the manual method, you have to make a file available to pass let's encryp acme-challenge.
 Follow the commands from running

 ```shell
 git clone https://github.com/letsencrypt/letsencrypt